Ransomware Cyber Attack ExplainedJuly 16, 2021 | By Comodo

 The best way is to prevent an attack.
 You might not be able to recover all your files when you’re a victim of a ransomware attack.
 For instance, Lake City, Florida didn’t get their data after a ransomware attack.
 There are many other cases where business got hit by ransomware and lost huge sums

-The best way to avoid losing your data is to prevent the ransomware attack.
+The best way to avoid losing your data is to prevent ransomware attacks.
 Here are various ways to avoid ransomware attacks.

 Avoid Suspicious Files